The Reflections of a “Good Leader”

 4. Keep abreast of the circumstances of supervisors of different work and personnel responsible for various important jobs, and promptly alter their duties or dismiss them as necessary, so as to prevent or mitigate losses caused by using unsuitable people, and guarantee the efficiency and smooth progress of the work.

-5. Maintain an up-to-date grasp and understanding of the status and progress of each item of work, and be able promptly to resolve problems, correct deviations, and remedy oversights in the work so that it will progress smoothly.
+5. Maintain an up-to-date grasp and understanding of the status and progress of each item of work, and be able to promptly resolve problems, correct deviations, and remedy flaws in the work so that it will progress smoothly.

 …………